MichaelBelousov/sizr-format/sizr-format-zig/README.md

 ## Better things to do

 - create a mapping of tree-sitter-cpp to clang in order to implement AST transforms and reference tracking from tree-sitter

+### What if tree-sitter-cpp was powered by clang

+OK, so tree-sitter can't be because it uses one static parser library.
+But what if there were a higher-level API in which a clang-powered alternative could provide similar features, such as tree-sitter queries